Start your moodboard

 Use the built-in image library.

-Search over 500,000 beautiful photos powered by Unsplash then drag images straight onto your board.
+Search over 3 million beautiful, free photos then drag images straight onto your board.
+Powered by Pexels.

 Install the Milanote Web Clipper